MannanK/NBA-Stat-Race/README.md

 **Day 2**

-Figure out completely how to use the MySportsFeeds API and finish as much of `apiParsing.js` as possible, start using D3 to implement the rendering of the chart
+Figure out completely how to use the MySportsFeeds API and finish as much of `apiParsing.js` as possible, start using D3 to implement the rendering of the graph

 **Day 3**

-Dedicate this day to learning D3 and writing out as much of `chart.js` as possible, modify parsing of data returned from the API if needed
+Dedicate this day to learning D3 and writing out as much of `graph.js` as possible, modify parsing of data returned from the API if needed

 **Day 4**

-Continue working on making the chart look visually appealing, create the Glossary modal, work on bonus features if there's time
+Continue working on making the graph look visually appealing, create the Glossary modal, work on bonus features if there's time

 **Day 5**